Week 11 To-Do’s

 Plan your high-fidelity prototype evaluation by including the following components in your design document:

-1. Write down 3 high-level, scenario-based tasks.
+- Write down 3 high-level, scenario-based tasks.
 Explain why you chose to evaluate these tasks.
+All three tasks will be used in each of the two evaluation methods.

 Prepare for final project presentation

-The presentation should be less than 8 minutes and recommended having 4 content slides/aspects as shown below.
+The presentation should be less than 8 minutes and recommended having 4 topics as shown below.
+Make sure the distinction among the four topics are clear enough in the presentation.
 More details are available on the Information page under Deliverable 3a.
 The presentation should be structured as follows:

-• Slide/Aspect 2: Show a Quick Demo (suggested duration: 2 minutes).
-Show a video of your high-fidelity prototype in action.
-As the video is playing, explain the different features and functionality of your app, and the purpose they serve.
-You can reuse part of your demo video, as you see fit.
-You can also show a live demo of the prototype using Figma if you wish.
+- Topic 2: Show a Quick Demo (suggested duration: 2 minutes).
+Show a video or a live demo of your high-fidelity prototype in action.
+During the demo, explain the different features and functionality of your app, and the purpose they serve.
+You can record a video, as you see fit; you can also show a live demo of the prototype using Figma.

 The same as your design document, remember to include a final slide (non-presenting) with the contributions and task divisions among team members.